v3ceban/nvchad-config/README.md

 ## Installation

+> [!IMPORTANT]
+> This configuration is now on version 2.5 and requires a fresh install to work properly.
+> The old configuration can be accessed on "v2" branch.

 1. [Install NeoVim](https://github.com/neovim/neovim/wiki/Installing-Neovim)
 2. Install NvChad v2.5 dependencies (Git, Nerd Font, GCC, Make, Ripgrep)
 3. Run the following commands to delete or move out of the way any old